ramenrolls/asus_fanctl/README.md

 ### Fan Control: The Duct Tape of Thermal Management

-**Tired of your laptop sounding like a jet engine?** This expertly crafted C code and GTK magic lets you wrestle control of your fan speed
+**Tired of your fans not working?** This expertly crafted C code and GTK magic lets you wrestle control of your fan speed

-**Disclaimer:** This is the "duct tape and paperclip" approach to fan control
+**Disclaimer:** This is the "duct tape and paperclip" approach to fan control, My system fans refuse to cooperate, thanks to the lovely *asus_wmi_sensors* driver.
+Working under high CPU load, often times leads to thermal throttling.
+Power related shutdowns.
+This will let me compile without my system spontaneously combusting.
+It's not pretty, but it's keeping the lights on (for now).

 **Installation (Choose Your Poison):**